-Covid-19 coronavirus: Trump deems churches 'essential,' calls for them to reopen
+Covid-19 coronavirus: Trump deems churches 'essential', calls for them to reopen

 "Today I'm identifying houses of worship — churches, synagogues and mosques — as essential places that provide essential services," Trump said during a hastily arranged press conference at the White House, where he didn't take questions.
 He said if governors don't abide by his request, he will "override" them, though it's unclear what authority he has to do so.

-The Centers for Disease Control and Prevention had prepared a draft of reopening guidelines for churches and other houses of worship weeks ago that included measures like maintaining distance between parishioners and limiting the size of gatherings.
+The Centres for Disease Control and Prevention had prepared a draft of reopening guidelines for churches and other houses of worship weeks ago that included measures like maintaining distance between parishioners and limiting the size of gatherings.

 But that guidance had been delayed for more than a month by the administration until Trump abruptly reversed course Thursday.

-"I said, 'You better put it out.'
-And they're doing it," Trump said Thursday at a Ford Motor Co. plant repurposed to make ventilators in Michigan.
+"I said, 'You better put it out'.
+And they're doing it," Trump said Thursday at a Ford Motor Company plant repurposed to make ventilators in Michigan.
 "And they're going to be issuing something today or tomorrow on churches.
 We've got to get our churches open."

-It is unclear what the final guidelines will say, but public health agencies have generally advised people to avoid gatherings of more than 10 people and encouraged Americans to remain 6 feet (1.8 meters) away from others when possible.
+It is unclear what the final guidelines will say, but public health agencies have generally advised people to avoid gatherings of more than 10 people and encouraged Americans to remain 1.8m away from others when possible.

 Trump, who has been pushing for the economy to reopen even as the virus continues to spread, on Friday stressed the importance of churches in many communities and took issue with other businesses and services that have been allowed to continue to operate.

 "Some governors have deemed liquor stores and abortion clinics as essential" but not churches, he said.
 "It's not right.
-So I'm correcting this injustice and calling houses of worship essential."
+So I'm correcting this injustice and calling houses of worship essential.

-"These are places that hold our society together and keep our people united," he said.
+"These are places that hold our society together and keep our people united."

 Churches have the potential to infect large groups of people if precautions aren't taken.
 A church in Northern California that defied the governor's orders and held a service on Mother's Day was attended by a person who later tested positive for the coronavirus, exposing more than 180 churchgoers.

-Dr. Deborah Birx, the coordinator for the White House's coronavirus task force, said that faith community leaders should be in touch with their local health departments and can take steps to mitigate risks, including making sure those who are at high risk of severe complications remain protected.
+Dr Deborah Birx, the co-ordinator for the White House's coronavirus task force, said that faith community leaders should be in touch with their local health departments and can take steps to mitigate risks, including making sure those who are at high risk of severe complications remain protected.

 "There's a way for us to work together to have social distancing and safety for people so we decrease the amount of exposure that anyone would have to an asymptomatic," she said.